Sheep-y/Modnix/DESIGN_DOC.md

 Steps:
 1. The root mod folder is scanned for files and folders.
 2. Files in root folder are parsed as mods.
-3. For folders, if mod.json exists, it will be parsed as a mod.
+3. If folders, and if mod.js exists, it will be parsed as a mod.
 The folder will not be further processed.
+4. If non-root folders, and only one .js or .json match the folder name, it will be parsed as a mod.
+The folder will not be further processed.
-4. Otherwise, files and subfolders whose alphabetic characters starts with the containing folder's, they are processed.
+5. Otherwise, files whose name match the containing folder's, are parsed as mods.
-5. Files are parsed as mods.
-Subfolders are scanned recursively with step 3-5 up to a certain max depth.
+6. If no file match the requirement, subfolders are scanned recursively up to a max depth.

+After the "root" set of mods are scanned, they are "resolved" to bulid the working mod tree.
+See Mod Resolution.

 ### Mod Parsing

-1. If file extension is .json, parse as mod.json.
+1. If file extension is .js or .json, parse as mod.js.
 See example below.
     1. If success, but mod does not specify a dll and does not specify other contents (Mods, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
 2. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
-3. If file extension is .dll, find embedded "mod" and, if found, parse as .json and merge with replace.
+3. If file extension is .dll, find embedded "mod" and, if found, parse as .js and merge with replace.
 4. Check built-in override list.
 If any match, merge with replace.
 5. Check user override list.
 If any match, merge with replace.